What Is the Average Credit Score in the US?

 Where Consumers Stand Heading Into 2025

 Economic concerns continue to be front of mind for many consumers.
 Affordability looms large, not only for everyday items like gasoline and groceries but also big-ticket items like homes and vehicles.
-Despite wage increases that keep up with inflation, many consumers feel both stretched as well as generally weary of financial surprises.
+Despite wage increases that keep up with inflation, many consumers continue to feel stretched and generally weary of financial surprises.
 Although not all recent and sudden price increases affected every consumer demographic, nearly everyone was impacted.

-• Generation Z, who typically have larger auto premiums than older generations, have seen average car insurance premiums increase 20% over the past year, according to federal data.
+• Generation Z, which typically has larger auto insurance premiums than older generations, has seen average car insurance premiums increase 20% over the past year, according to federal data.
 Meanwhile, rental costs (most independent Gen Zers are renters) increased by more than 30% since 2019 in many housing markets.

 • Millennials yearning for their first home are having doubts if they'll ever reach the American dream, as homeownership levels for millennials are lower than for the generations who preceded them when they were that age.
 Mortgage rates increasing to 7% despite fed rate cuts doesn't make that aspiration any easier.

-• Generation X, still carrying the largest debt burden by far, are nearing retirement age, and many would-be retirees' accounts are nowhere near ready for that moment.
+• Generation X, still carrying the largest debt burden by far, is nearing retirement age, and many would-be retirees' accounts are nowhere near ready for that moment.

 • Baby boomers, often considered the most fortunate generation economically, are facing difficult decisions of their own.
 If they're homeowners, whether to relocate or stay put in retirement may be top of mind.
 Moreover, suddenly rising home insurance costs in some parts of the country are placing would-be retirees with fixed incomes in precarious financial positions.